cspr-rad/kairos-spec/src/spec.typ

-- *[tag:F05-00]* Anyone should be able to query and verify proofs of the system's state changes caused by deposit/withdraw/transfer interactions at any given time

-== Non-functional Requirements
+- *[tag:F05-00]* Anyone should be able to query and verify proofs of the system's state changes caused by deposit/withdraw/transfer interactions at any given time == Non-functional Requirements

-These are qualitative requirements, such as "it should be fast" and could be benchmarked.
+These are qualitative requirements.

-- *[tag:NF00]* The application should not leak any private nor sensitive informations like private keys
+- *[tag:NF00]* The application should not leak any private or sensitive information like private keys
 - *[tag:NF01]* The backend API needs to be designed in a way such that it's easy to swap out a client implementation
-- *[tag:NF02]* The CLI should start fast
-- *[tag:NF03]* The CLI should respond on user interactions fast
+- *[tag:NF02]* The CLI should respond to user interactions immediately
-- *[tag:NF04]* The CLI should be designed in a user friendly way
+- *[tag:NF03]* The CLI should be designed in a user-friendly way
-- *[tag:NF05]* The L2 should support a high parallel transaction throughput #footnote[Read @sequential-throughput for more insight into parallel vs. sequential transaction throughput.]
+- *[tag:NF04]* The L2 should support a high parallel transaction throughput #footnote[Read @sequential-throughput for more insight into parallel vs. sequential transaction throughput.]
-- *[tag:NF06]* The whole system should be easy to extend with new features
+- *[tag:NF05]* The whole system should be easy to extend with new features

 = A Suggested Architecture <architecture>

-To give the reader an idea of what a system defined in the previous sections might look like.
-This section proposes a possible architecture.
+To give the reader an idea of what a system defined in the previous sections might look like, this section proposes a possible architecture.
 The features and requirements described previously suggest two core components in the system.
 A CLI and an L2 node implementing the client-server pattern.
 The L2 node should not be monolithic but rather obey the principle of separation of concerns to allow for easier extensibility and replacement of components in the future.
-For that reason, the L2 node unifies various other components described in more detail in the following @architecture-components and exposes them through a single API.
+Therefore, the L2 node unifies various other components described in more detail in the following @architecture-components and exposes them through a single API.

 #figure(image("components_diagram.svg", width: 100%), caption: [
   Components diagram